evolv-ai/EvolvKit/README.md

 ```swift
 client.confirm()
 ```
-*Note: After the client has initialized, it is important to confirm the participant into the experiment.
-This action records the participant's allocation and sends the info back to Ascend.*
+*Note: After the client has been initialized, it is important to confirm the participant into the experiment.
+This action records the participant's allocation and sends the information back to Evolv.*

 ### Value Retrieval

-1. Retrieve values from Ascend.
+1. Retrieve values from Evolv.
 ```swift
 let value: T = client.get(key:<key_for_value>, defaultValue:<default_value>)
 ```